-(d) Fair contribution toward liabilities arising from insolvency:
+(e) Fair contribution toward liabilities arising from insolvency:

-Subject to clause 6.6 a fair contribution towards liabilities arising from insolvency is determined by WorkCover and is included in the special levy for self-insured employers.
+Subject to clause 6.6 a fair contribution towards liabilities arising from insolvency is determined by WorkCover and is included in the fee for self-insured employers.

-6.4 Levy payable
+6.4 Fee payable

-- (a) Subject to 6.4(b), the special levy for all self-insured employers as described in clause 6.3.1 is subject to an annual review by the WorkCover Board (in the first quarter of each calendar year).
+- (a) Subject to 6.4(b), the fee for all self-insured employers as described in clause 6.3.1 is subject to an annual review by the WorkCover Board (in the first quarter of each calendar year).
 The outcome of any review is applied from the commencement of the following financial year (1 July each financial year).
-The special levy in respect of an individual self insured employer (or group of self insured employers) may pursuant to section 68(3) be subject to individual adjustment from time to time under this Chapter 6. - (b) The special levy is payable in addition to: - the occupational health safety and welfare employer registration fee - (ii) any fines or penalty interest payable under sections 70 or 71 of the Act, and - (iii) any GST payable under A New Tax System (Goods and Services) Tax Act 1999 (Commonwealth). - (c) The levy payable by a self-insured employer will be differentiated between different self-insured employers or classes of self-insured employers created by WorkCover by reference to the following factors: - the application of the natural consequences model - the criteria to which a remedial levy element applies under clause 6.8 - the class of self-insured employers for which WorkCover has determined that section 68(2)(d) of the Act does not apply, or should make no contribution under section 68 (2)(d).
+The fee in respect of an individual self insured employer (or group of self insured employers) may pursuant to section 72B(3) be subject to individual adjustment from time to time under this Chapter 6. - (b) The fee is payable in addition to: - the occupational health safety and welfare employer registration fee - (ii) any fines or penalty interest payable under sections 72J or 72K of the Act, and - (iii) any GST payable under A New Tax System (Goods and Services) Tax Act 1999 (Commonwealth). - (c) The fee payable by a self-insured employer will be differentiated between different self-insured employers or classes of self-insured employers created by WorkCover by reference to the following factors: - (i) the application of the natural consequences model - (ii) the criteria to which a remedial fee element applies under clause 6.8 - the class of self-insured employers for which WorkCover has determined that section 68(2)(d) of the Act does not apply, or should make no contribution under section 68 (2)(d) (as is adjusted prior to 1 July 2012), or as WorkCover may determine pursuant to section 72B(2)(e) after 1 July 2012.